Get started using Attack simulation training

 Applies to Microsoft Defender for Office 365 plan 2

-If your organization has Microsoft 365 E5 or Microsoft Defender for Office 365 Plan 2, which includes Threat Investigation and Response capabilities, you can use Attack simulation training in the Microsoft 365 Defender portal to run realistic attack scenarios in your organization.
+In organizations with Microsoft Defender for Office 365 Plan 2 (add-on licenses or included in subscriptions like Microsoft 365 E5), you can use Attack simulation training in the Microsoft 365 Defender portal to run realistic attack scenarios in your organization.
 These simulated attacks can help you identify and find vulnerable users before a real attack impacts your bottom line.
 Read this article to learn more.

 Watch this short video to learn more about Attack simulation training.